The Boy in the Striped Pyjamas (film)

+It was released in the United Kingdom on 12 September 2008.
+It received generally positive reviews from critics for its emotional weight, but was panned by scholars for misrepresenting elements of the Holocaust.

 Plot

 Bruno, an eight-year-old German boy living in Berlin, is uprooted to rural occupied Poland with his family after his father Ralf, an SS officer, is promoted.
-Bruno notices a concentration camp near the back garden from his bedroom window, but believes it to be a farm; his mother Elsa forbids him from going in the back garden.
+The boy notices an extermination camp near the back garden from his bedroom window, but believes it to be a farm; his mother Elsa forbids him from going in the back garden.

-Ralf organises Herr Liszt, a private tutor, to teach Nazi propaganda and antisemitism to indoctrinate Bruno and his sister, Gretel.
-This combined with Gretel's crush on Lieutenant Kurt Kotler, a young colleague of her father's, makes Gretel fanatical in her support for the Nazi agenda.
+Ralf organises Herr Liszt, a private tutor, to teach Nazi propaganda and antisemitism to indoctrinate Bruno and his elder sister, Gretel.
+This, along with Gretel's crush on Lieutenant Kurt Kotler, a young colleague of her father's, makes her fanatical in her support for the Nazi agenda.
 Bruno struggles to adjust to the rhetoric in the teaching after Pavel, a doctor-turned-family slave, comes to Bruno's aid after he sustains a minor injury.

 Bruno sneaks into the woods, arriving at a barbed wire fence surrounding the camp.
-He befriends Shmuel, another eight-year-old boy.
-Both boys are completely unaware of the true insidiously horrific nature of the camp: Bruno believes the striped uniforms that Shmuel, Pavel, and the other prisoners wear are pyjamas, while Shmuel believes he is only there temporarily and that his grandparents died from an illness on the journey to the camp.
-Bruno meets Shmuel regularly, sneaking him food, and learns that Shmuel is a Jew who was brought to the camp with his parents.
+He befriends Shmuel, another boy his age.
+Bruno meets Shmuel regularly, sneaking him food, and learns that he is a Jew who was brought to the camp with his parents.

-Elsa inadvertently discovers from Kurt that the smell from the camp is in fact burning prisoners; she angrily confronts her husband.
+Elsa inadvertently discovers from Kurt that the smell from the camp is in fact burning prisoners, and she angrily confronts her husband.
 Later that night, Kurt reveals his father left Germany for Switzerland to avoid national service and is berated by Ralf; embarrassed, Kurt viciously beats Pavel for spilling a glass of wine.

-Bruno sees Shmuel working in his home, and offers him cake.
-Kurt finds Bruno and Shmuel socialising and berates Shmuel.
-After seeing him eating, Shmuel informs Kurt that Bruno offered the cake, which Bruno fearfully denies.
-Bruno tries to apologise to Shmuel later, but he doesn't reappear at the fence for several days.
-Bruno clandestinely sees his father and other soldiers reviewing a propaganda film about the camp's conditions as positive.
-Bruno then hugs his father.
+Bruno sees Shmuel working in his home and offers him cake.
+Kurt finds them talking and berates Shmuel.
+After seeing him eating, Shmuel informs Kurt that Bruno offered the cake, which he fearfully denies.
+Later, Bruno tries to apologise to Shmuel, but he does not reappear at the fence for several days.
+A short time after, Bruno clandestinely watches his father and other officers reviewing a propaganda film depicting the camp's conditions as positive.